 Learning a foreign language is more difficult for some than for others.
 Our tendency is to attempt to literally translate what we want to say from one language to the other.
 The problem you run into when you do that is that you sound like a digital translator when you speak.
 Although these errors are often funny, they can also cause confusion.
-We have compiled some of the most common mistakes that English speakers make when learning to use Spanish [The Best Way to Speak Spanish ]in order to help you avoid embarrassment.
+We have compiled some of the most common mistakes that English speakers make when learning to use Spanish in order to help you avoid embarrassment.

 The biggest issues for the vast majority of English speakers who are learning to speak Spanish are related to the use of the verb “to be”.
 The confusion begins because there are two different Spanish verbs for the single English verb.
 Is that wasn’t bad enough, they drastically change the meaning.
 Here is an example: